terraform-google-modules/terraform-google-project-factory/docs/upgrading_to_project_factory_v4.0.md

 rm migrate4.py
 ```

-If you are using remote state, you can also remove the local state copies.
+If you are using remote state, you can also remove the local state backup.

 ```
-rm -rf terraform.tfstate*
+rm -rf terraform-backup.tfstate
 ```

 ## Troubleshooting